qingchengnus/gothru/README.md

 * GO THROUGH a firewall
 * conveniently manage the access to your server by adding white-listed users to the config file.
+* set the maximum amount of data a user can transfer through the server.

 Developed by Qing Cheng to gothru the GREAT FIRE WALL.
 Contact me at qingchengnus@gmail.com.